FLOCK4H/Dexter/README.md

 # Dexter

 **Fast and advanced Solana Pump.fun Sniper Bot** that analyzes previously recorded token data, calculates Pump.fun creators score basing on multiple factors, and buys popular creators new tokens in under a second.

+> [!IMPORTANT]
+> This project is FREE, this is not a `SCAM`, you are in full control of the software, I'm just the author - I develop stuff.

 # Features